AmirrezaRamesh/usb-serial-port-handling/README.md

 ```
 3. copy the values of the first two(if two indentical devices are connected, you will need the serial ID aswell)
 4. enter ```sudo vim /dev/udev/rules.d/99-micro.rules``` and replace `micro` with any name you want. you can use `nano` instead of `vim`
-5. paste the following content with respect to vendor ID and product ID :
+5. paste the following content with respect to vendor ID and product ID. remember you can use any name you want for `SYMLINK`. its suggested to start the name with tty:

 ```bash
 SUBSYSTEM=="tty", ATTRS{idVendor}=="2f2f", ATTRS{idProduct}=="2424", SYMLINK+="ttyMicro"
 ```
-remember you can use any name you want for `SYMLINK`. its suggested to start the name with tty \
 6. save the file and use these commands:
 ```bash
 sudo udevadm control --reload-rules